Notice for Patients with the Medtronic HVAD™ (HeartWare) Device

-The Michigan Medicine VAD Program is an internationally-recognized, multidisciplinary group of physicians and allied health professionals that treats of adult and pediatric patients with cardiac disorders resulting in end-stage heart failure or cardiogenic shock (when the heart is unable to pump as much blood as the body needs).
+The Michigan Medicine VAD Program is an internationally recognized, multidisciplinary group of physicians and allied health professionals that treats adult and pediatric patients with cardiac disorders resulting in end-stage heart failure or cardiogenic shock (when the heart is unable to pump as much blood as the body needs).
 The Michigan Medicine VAD Program is a regional and national referral center for these patients and offers state-of-the-art options for mechanical circulatory support and skilled post-implantation care.

 The Gold Seal of Approval®

 The Michigan Medicine VAD Program has been awarded the Disease Specific Care Advanced Ventricular Assist Device Certification from The Joint Commission.

 The Michigan Medicine VAD Program earned the Gold Seal of Approval® for health care quality on April 10, 2008, and was one of the first centers to be awarded Disease-Specific Care Certification for Ventricular Assist Devices by The Joint Commission.
 Recertification by The Joint Commission has been received in 2010, 2012, 2014, 2016 and 2018.

 To earn this distinction, a disease management program undergoes an extensive on-site evaluation by a team of Joint Commission reviewers every two years.
 The program is evaluated against Joint Commission standards through an assessment of a program's processes, the program's ability to evaluate and improve care within its own organization, and interviews with patients and staff.

 FDA-Approved and Investigational Devices